Frequently Asked Questions

 -

 Yes!
 I offer a free 30-minute virtual consultation because finding the right therapist is an important part of your journey.
-This session is a no-pressure opportunity for us to get to know each other and determine if my approach aligns with your needs.
+This meeting is a no-pressure opportunity for us to get to know each other and determine if my approach aligns with your needs.
 We’ll have an informal and open conversation where you can share a bit about what’s bringing you to therapy, explore your goals and challenges, and ask any questions you might have.
 I’ll also explain how I work and what therapy with me might look like.
-This consultation is designed to be comfortable, supportive, and commitment-free—just a chance to see if we’re the right fit for your healing and growth.
-Click here to schedule your consultation—I’d love to hear from you!
+This consultation is designed to be comfortable, supportive, and commitment-free.

 Yes, therapy is confidential, meaning that what you share stays private and is protected under the College of Registered Psychotherapists of Ontario (CRPO) guidelines.
 This confidentiality helps create a safe, trusting space for you to explore your thoughts and emotions.